rails/rails/guides/source/action_mailer_basics.md

 NOTE: The order of the parts getting inserted is determined by the `:parts_order` inside of the `ActionMailer::Base.default` method.

 Multipart is also used when you send attachments with email.
-The `multipart` MIME type represents a document that's comprised of multiple component parts, each of which may have its own individual MIME type, such as the `text/html` and `text/text` parts above.
-The use of `multipart` type is to encapsulate multiple files being sent together in one transaction, such as when attaching multiple files to an email.

 Mailer Views and Layouts
 ------------------------